 - Install the throttle cables in accordance with Cable, Wire, and Hose Routing section in the Appendix chapter. - Install the lower ends of the throttle cables in the cable bracket on the throttle body assy after installing the upper ends of the throttle cables in the grip. - After installation, adjust each cable properly.

 Operation with incorrectly routed or improperly adjusted cables could result in an unsafe riding condition.
+Be sure the cables are routed correctly and properly adjusted.

 Throttle Cable Lubrication